mohnjiles/torchruntime-uv/README.md

 - Intel GPUs.
 - Testing on professional AMD GPUs (e.g. the Instinct series).
 - An easy-to-run benchmark script (that people can run to check the level of compatibility on their platform).
+- Improve [the logic](tests/test_configure.py) for supporting multiple AMD GPUs with different ROCm compatibility.
+At present, it just picks the latest GPU, which means it doesn't support running workloads on multiple AMD GPUs in parallel.

 Please message on the [Discord community](https://discord.com/invite/u9yhsFmEkB) if you have AMD or Intel GPUs, and would like to help with testing or adding support for them!
 Thanks!